 The old debate among fisherman about pattern vs presentation is a good one, because just as soon as we have things figured out on the river, the trout throw us a curve ball.

 I believe the way you fish a fly is far more important than the way it looks, and I believe that everything works sometimes.
-But it only goes so far.
+But that only goes so far.

 The other day, I got back into this recurring discussion with a friend who insisted that pattern means nothing.
 But he had to chuckle in agreement when I said, “I’ll bet I can tie a fly for you that won’t catch a fish.”
 Put that way, it makes sense, right?
 I mean, there are some boundaries and limits to a trout’s gullibility.